AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

 - adguard can be used as DNS and DHCP.
 If so, Go to Freebox Settings -> DHCP -> first, put your  Adguard DNS server, save then deactivate the DHCP server then save again.
 - Check the address here
 - Don't touch the IPV6 settings.
 - Set static IPs in adguard Home.
+If  you previously had devices using a bridge network, and you did reset that bridge, check again their mac addresses and set static IPs in adguard home and restart the network / devices .
 - Restart the router.
 (Make sure the router DHCP is off and the DNS is pointing to the AdGuard Home)
 - The following will show you how to get the names of the devices in AdGuard home using your router (this example is for Freebox API).
 - You will notice that your AdGuard Home (AGH) logs contains anonymous entries like "FREE SAS" or raw IPv6 addresses (e.g., fe80::...).